zuozhenggh/learning-library/developer-library/integration-soa/integration-with-soa/integration-with-soa.md

 ## STEP 2: Access JDeveloper 12c

-Double click on the Oracle JDeveloper 12c.
+Double click on the Oracle JDeveloper 12c icon on the Linux desktop.
 The following will appear on the desktop:

 - ![](./images/jdev-role-selection.png)